 The average cost of Medicare Supplement Plan G for 2024 is approximately $100 – $200 per month.
 One important thing to remember is that every company offers the same Medigap Plan G with the same benefits.
 They all charge different rates for the exact same thing, so it’s important to allow us to help shop all the top companies so you don’t overpay for your coverage.

 Our service is entirely FREE.

 Medicare Supplement Plan G rates are determined by:

 - Tobacco use

 - Household discounts (if applicable)

-The premiums are lower due to a few extra out-of-pocket expenses that you may have to pay on Plan N.
+Unlike Medigap Plan G, on Plan N there are a few extra out-of-pocket expenses that you might have to pay when using the coverage.

-The difference with Plan N is, once this deductible is met you may have to pay a small co-pay for each doctor’s visit if you return to the doctor throughout the year.
-This co-payment is low and never more than $20 per visit, however, telehealth visits do not apply to this.
+However, with Medicare Plan N once this deductible is paid you might have a small co-pay per doctor’s visit after that.
+The co-pay is never more than $20 per visit, and for telehealth there is no co-pay.